 - How many litres of paint are sold in Mumbai every year

 - What area of finance interests you?
 Be prepared for questions in this area?

 - Talk about a time where you were disappointed with what you achieved.
 Tell me how you handled it?

 - Tell me about a time you led a team?

 - Are you ready to work the long hours?

 - If you have included interests like tennis, basketball, music, reading and so on, be prepared to back them up.
-For instance if you are interested in tennis, make sure you know the rankings, a little bit about your favorite players and your own tennis routine.
+For instance, if you are interested in tennis, make sure you know the rankings, a little bit about your favourite players and your own tennis routine.

 Don’t take anything in your resume for granted.
 Be prepared to back everything.

 These are only examples of what can be asked.
 There are numerous websites that can help you prepare.
 Imarticus Learning has an entire Interview Test Preparation short course.
 We take mock interviews to make sure you are ready for your interview.
 Students are videoed so that they can understand what they are doing wrong.